1974 Vic Franck Delta 50

 There’s a huge and effective beast of a Webasto HL90 diesel furnace as well as in-wall electric heaters and a hydronic system that circulates engine coolant, and the galley borders on domestic-scale with full-size 4-burner stove/oven, large fridge, well-lit pantry, and so on.
 I installed new bamboo galley flooring, and it is very nice underfoot (that hole on the right used to be a trash compactor, and is now galley equipment storage… plan was to fit an 18″ Bosch dishwasher in there).
 Philips Hue strip lighting replaced the original halogens, and it is fun to tell Alexa to switch to warm light in the evenings.

 Mains are a pair of Cummins VT-903 marine turbos with about 3,290 hours, glorious beasts revered by engine aficionados, with 680 gallons of tankage and dual Racors.
 I’ve run them up to temp occasionally in addition to other basic preventive maintenance (zincs, etc) but never really got to know them… as I mentioned, I have not cast off the dock lines since that epic delivery voyage from Anacortes in 2016.
-Old-timers who have inspected the boat make comments like, “ahhh, these will outlive you — just go cruising!”
+Old-timers who have inspected the boat make comments like, “ahhh, these will outlive you — stop screwing around and go cruising!”
 There’s a Micro-Commander system to simplify engine controls… two levers at the helm take care of both throttles and transmissions, and she handles beautifully.
-The old navigation electronics could stand an upgrade although I love that classic Apelco sounder.
+The old navigation electronics could stand an upgrade, although I love that classic Apelco sounder.

 The hull is built like a tank; in the mid-seventies, serious yards like Delta didn’t skimp on fiberglass, and the layup is gorgeous thick woven roving.
 There are bulkheaded compartments below-forward for sewage and waterworks, a huge lazarette below the afterdeck for genset and stowage, and a lovely upper deck with another helm station.
 Engine stringers are huge, and were not cut away for mounts as is often the case when trying to maximize headroom.
 And speaking of that, I’m 6’4″ and find the boat comfortable… this was a huge deal for me when I was shopping.